 Points of Interest

-Experience a quintessentially Thai adventure as you cruise along the Chao Phraya.
+Experience a quintessentially Thai adventure with a Chao Phraya Cruisea.
 Today, a trip up the historic waterway will introduce you to sacred sites, heritage museums and local artisan communities.

 Behold the magnificence of Wat Arun, the Temple of Dawn.
 Standing on the west bank of the Chao Phraya River in Thonburi, Wat Arun has existed since the days when Ayutthaya was still the capital of Thailand.
 Today, it is one of Bangkok’s best known landmarks, famous for its uniquely decorated chedis covered with thousands of pieces of multicoloured Chinese porcelain.

 According to a famed Thai chronicler, King Naresuan rested with his army here to pay respect to the Reclining Buddha before his great white elephant battle with the Burmese crown prince.
 Now a royal-grade monastery, this temple is an amalgam of two former buildings, Wat Chi Pakhao and Wat Talat.
 During the reign of King Thaisa of Ayutthaya, the temple was known as Wat Pamok because of the existence of so many “mok” or Apocynarea trees in the area.
 At 23 metres long, the Reclining Buddha is one of Thailand’s oldest and most beautiful.

 Constructed on the command of King Rama V in 1878, Wat Niwet Thammaprawat was built in the style of an English Gothic church.
 The temple’s stained glass windows and unusual architecture make it one of the most distinctive Buddhist temples in Thailand.

 Ayutthaya's Grand Palace